nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Yes, all features of the application can be used offline except for access to external URLs.
 2. Refer to [Quick Start](#quick-start) to start up JobFindr.

+### 6. Can I have multiple Job types and Interview types for a single application?

+1. No, only a single job type can be added for each application and only a single interview type can be added for each interview.
+2. Choose the type that best suits the job or interview.

 [&uarr; Back to Table of Contents](#table-of-contents)